 Anyone of any age and background can develop tinnitus, but people are more at risk as they get older or if they’ve had a lot of exposure to loud noises.
 Tinnitus can happen anywhere and at any time, while you are at work, sitting quietly or talking on the phone.
 There are a variety of causes of tinnitus, including:

 Tinnitus and hearing loss can often go hand in hand.
 Around 80% of people experiencing tinnitus also having hearing loss.
-Hearing loss can affect the signals sent from the ear to the brain, which can result in unwanted activity in the brain, known as tinnitus.
+Hearing loss can affect the signals sent from the ear to the brain.
+This can result in unwanted activity in the brain which is known as tinnitus.
 The perceived sound of tinnitus can be acutely distracting and make it hard to concentrate on other sounds.
 Hearing aids for tinnitus masking enables you to hear everything going on around you, while at the same time providing relief from the internal sounds of tinnitus.
 This makes hearing aids an effective treatment for both tinnitus and hearing loss.

 It's time to finally treat your hearing loss.
 Sign up for a free consultation with a licensed hearing care professional today to determine if you have hearing loss.
 It’s the start of your journey towards better hearing.